fanout/django-eventstream/README.md

 Features:

 * Easy to consume from browsers or native applications.
 * Highly reliable.
-Events are persisted to your database, so clients can recover if they get disconnected.
+Events can be persisted to your database, so clients can recover if they get disconnected.
 * Set per-user channel permissions.
-* Reasonably clean API endpoint contract that can be exposed to third parties.
+* Clean API contract that could be exposed to third parties if desired.

 ## Setup